 After a Friday of music, yoga, dancing, mud, vodka & juice, and making friends, my Team and I were sitting around the fire, giggling like schoolgirls about god-knows-what, when the sky began getting light.

 “Oh shoot!”
-I said, “JPOD’s set!
-What time is it?!”
+I said, “JPOD’s set!”

-It was ten to five AM, which meant the set was almost over, so we abandoned our hot dogs and sprinted to the main stage.
+It was almost 5AM, which meant the set was just about over.
+We abandoned our hot dogs and sprinted to the main stage.

 LADIES OF THE HARVEST

 The topic of gender equality in the electronic music scene is something that I care about, especially because I fangirl over so many incredible female musicians and producers.
 When I see an article on the subject, I read it.
 When I watch festival promo videos, I notice the ratio of females to males that are interviewed or featured.
 When I hear someone discussing the topic, I lend my ear (and, okay – maybe an opinion or two).